Plan your Avere vFXT system

 Make sure that your subscription has the capacity to run the Avere vFXT cluster as well as any computing or client systems being used.
 Read Quota for the vFXT cluster for details.

 Back-end storage systems both supply files to the cluster's cache and also receive changed data from the cache.
 Decide whether your working set will be stored long term in a new Blob container or in an existing storage system (cloud or hardware).
 These back-end storage systems are called core filers.

 Add hardware storage systems to the vFXT cluster after you create the cluster.
 You can use a variety of popular hardware systems, including on-premises systems, as long as the storage system can be reached from the cluster's subnet.

 Read Configure storage for detailed instructions about how to add an existing storage system to the Avere vFXT cluster.

 The Avere vFXT for Azure system can use empty Blob containers for back-end storage.
 Containers must be empty when added to the cluster - the vFXT system must be able to manage its object store without needing to preserve existing data.

 If you want to use Azure Blob storage for the back end, create a new container as part of creating the vFXT cluster.
 The cluster creation template can create and configure a new Blob container so that it is ready to use as soon as the cluster is available.
 Adding a container later is more complicated.

 Read Create the Avere vFXT for Azure for details.

+After you add the empty Blob storage container as a core filer, you can copy data to it through the cluster.
+Use a parallel, multi-threaded copy mechanism.
 Read Moving data to the vFXT cluster to learn how to copy data to the cluster's new container efficiently by using client machines and the Avere vFXT cache.

 Access options include: